Graphite Reviewer is now Diamond

 This guide explains this concept in vanilla Git.
 For Graphite documentation, see our CLI docs.

-The Git index is a temporary staging area (also referred to as the "staging area" or "cache") used to prepare changes before committing them to the project history.
-When you perform actions such as git add, Git does not immediately commit the changes to your repository.
-Instead, it adds the changes to the index.
+The Git index (often called the "staging area" or "cache") is an important part of Git's version control system.
+It allows you to prepare changes before committing them to the project history.
+When you execute commands like git add, Git doesn’t immediately commit the changes to your repository.
+Instead, it stages the changes in the index, which you can later commit.

-1. Adding changes to the index: When you modify a file in your working directory and execute git add <file>, Git updates the index to include the new version of the file.
-This does not affect the current branch until you commit the changes.
+1. Adding Files to the index: When you modify files in your working directory and run the command git add <file>, Git adds those changes to the index.
+However, these changes are not part of the project history until you commit them.

-3. Removing changes from the index: If you decide not to commit a file that you have added to the index, you can use git reset HEAD <file> to remove it from the index but keep the changes in your working directory.
+3. Removing files from the index: If you decide not to commit a file that has been added, you can remove it from the index using:

 The HEAD in Git is a reference to the last commit on the current branch.
-It is a pointer to the current branch reference, which in turn is a pointer to the last commit made on that branch.
-When you make a commit, Git takes the data in the index and creates a new commit out of these data, moving the HEAD to point at the new commit.
+When you commit changes, Git uses the data in the index to create a new commit.
+The HEAD is then updated to point to this new commit.

-Here's a brief look at common commands interacting with the index:
+Here’s a quick overview of commands frequently used with the Git index:

 • Adding a file: